eclipse-archived/ceylon-lang.org/documentation/1.1/introduction.md

     [Float,Float] xy = [xyzWithLabel[0], xyzWithLabel[1]];
     String label = xyzWithLabel[3];

-Tuples aren't something we intend for you to use every day.
-But they are occasionally useful as a convenience, and they really come into play if you want to take advantage of Ceylon's support for typesafe metaprogramming.
+Tuples are useful as a convenience, and they really come into play if you want to take advantage of Ceylon's support for typesafe metaprogramming.
 For example, you can take a tuple, and "spread" it across the parameters of a function.